 August 01, 2020

-The coronavirus pandemic is scary for all people, but for people with asthma, many fear that they will have a worse outcome or be more likely to get COVID-19.
+The COVID-19 pandemic is scary for everyone, but for people with asthma, many fear that they will have a worse outcome or be more likely to get COVID-19.

 Yet it is important for patients to understand what the current data on asthma and COVID-19 is saying, says Nancy Wasserbauer, DO, an allergy and immunology specialist with UH Westshore Primary Care in Rocky River, UH Broadview Heights Health Center and UH North Ridgeville Health Center.